www.kevinrdshepherd.info

 ASPECTS OF CITIZEN PHILOSOPHY

-A compact explanation of the orientation expressed by Shepherd in web articles, published epistles, and his book Pointed Observations.
-This orientation includes, as an extension, his earlier exercise in the philosophy of culture, which he describes as interdisciplinary anthropography, not to be confused with ethnography.
+A brief explanation of the orientation I have expressed in web articles, published epistles, and the book Pointed Observations.
+This orientation links to my exercise in a philosophy of culture, dating back to Meaning in Anthropos (1991).
+This project I have described as philosophical anthropography, not to be confused with ethnography.

 KATE THOMAS AND THE FINDHORN FOUNDATION